12taor/PCP-PM2.5-MI-paper/README.md

 2. Run main effects model, modeling all sources linearly.
 3. View model reesults (Table S1 and Figure 2).
 4. Model source 2 non-linearly with all other sources linear, and do the same for source 5.
 Originally this was done for each source, but we only include sources 2 and 5 because these models contained results discussed in the manuscript.
+5. Run quasipoisson model at lags 1 and 2, modeling all sources linearly
-5. Sensitivity analysis: create dataset with outliers 3SD or higher removed, then run the main effects model using this dataset.
+6. Sensitivity analysis: create dataset with outliers 3SD or higher removed, then run the main effects model using this dataset.
+7. Sensitivity analysis: run single-source models